int0thewind/Vocabulary-Flashcard/README.md

 Install NodeJS and yarn.

-Setup environment variables by acquiring API keys from Merriam Webster Collegiate Dictionary, Merriam Webster Collediate Thesaurus, and Oxford Dictionary.
+Setup environment variables by acquiring API keys from Merriam Webster Collegiate Dictionary, Merriam Webster Collegiate Thesaurus, and Oxford Dictionary.
 Paste API keys in `env.local.sample` and rename it to `env.local`. `env.local` in NextJS is the place to store secrets.
 [Link](https://nextjs.org/docs/basic-features/environment-variables#loading-environment-variables).

 Run `yarn` to install dependencies.